 What about today?
 Is there not still a reluctance to reach out and touch people?
-Not just people with possible contagious diseases.
-Today, it seems we have become fearful, more than that, we have become fixated on the fear of dying.
-We have become paralyzed, and our lives changed by this fear.
+Not just people with possible contagious diseases, as when the pandemic caused us to shy away from crowds, even from those close to us, becoming fearful of dying, fixated on the fear of dying, a paralyzing fear, lives changed by this fear and barriers erected.

-True, we human beings set up all kinds of barriers: social and economic barriers, educational barriers, ethnic barriers, racial barriers, gender barriers, and religious barriers; and I'm sure there are more barriers, even sub-categories of barriers, more than we can reasonably count.
+Without a doubt, we human beings have set up all kinds of barriers: social and economic barriers, educational barriers, ethnic barriers, racial barriers, gender barriers, and religious barriers; and I'm sure there are more barriers, even sub-categories of barriers, more than we can reasonably count.